awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 ## Getting started<a name="what-is-auto-scaling-next-steps"></a>

 To begin, complete the [Getting started with Amazon EC2 Auto Scaling](GettingStartedTutorial.md) tutorial to create an Auto Scaling group and see how it responds when an instance in that group terminates\.

-If you already have running EC2 instances, you can create an Auto Scaling group using an existing EC2 instance, and remove the instance from the group at any time\.
+## Pricing for Amazon EC2 Auto Scaling<a name="as-pricing"></a>

+There are no additional fees with Amazon EC2 Auto Scaling, so it's easy to try it out and see how it can benefit your AWS architecture\.
+You only pay for the AWS resources \(for example, EC2 instances, EBS volumes, and CloudWatch alarms\) that you use\.

 ## Accessing Amazon EC2 Auto Scaling<a name="access-as"></a>